ʽAbd al-Ahad Khan

 Abd al-Ahad Khan was the penultimate emir of the Emirate of Bukhara from 4 November 1885 to 23 December 1910.
 He was the son and successor of Muzaffar bin Nasrullah.
+He was succeeded by his son Sayyid Mir Muhammad Alim Khan, the last Emir of Bukhara and the last Borjigin monarch to rule in Central Asia.

 Background and early life

 Abd al-Ahad Khan was the fifth son of Muzaffar bin Nasrullah, the emir of the Emirate of Bukhara.
 His mother was a slave from Iran.
 Since 1868, the Emirate of Bukhara had been a protectorate of the Russian Empire.
 Abd al-Ahad attended a military school in Russia and rose to the position of adjutant general in the Russian Army.
 In 1871, Abd al-Ahad was appointed as the beg of Kermine, a position he held until his later succession.
 Although he had already been chosen by his father as his successor a decade earlier, in 1883 he was sent to Moscow to confirm his position as heir.
 Abd al-Ahad went there during the coronation of Alexander III, where he on behalf of his father gave expensive presents and 100,000 rubles in gold.